chakravarthi96/Activity_Recognition_from_Single_Chest_Mounted_Accelerometer/README.md

 # Reason why KNN was choosen as the Algorithm to be improved upon
 - The weight's file is lighter than the others listed in the Accuracy Report.
-- The time taken to train is lesser than the others listed in the Accuracy Report.
+- The time taken to train is lesser than the others.
-- The inference time is faster than the others listed in the Accuracy Report.
+- The inference time is faster than the others.

 # Improving KNN